Greetings fellow Legionnaires and Legion Family Members,

-Please continue to keep our veterans in your thoughts and prayers, particularly those who may be in need.
-Keep the men and women of our Armed Forces in your thoughts and prayers as well, wherever they may be dispersed.
+As always, keep our veterans in your thoughts and prayers, particularly those who may be in need.
+Keep our active-duty service men and women, wherever they may be dispersed, in your thoughts and prayers as well.

 For God and Country,